marovira/dotfiles/README.md

 2. If plugins aren't loaded (it becomes immediately apparent from the command line), double-check whether `~/.zsh_plugins.zsh` is empty.
 If it is, delete it and restart the shell.
 This will force antidote to install everything.
+3. The installation script will automatically clone TPM (plugin manager for TMUX) into the corresponding directory.
+When opening TMUX for the first time, create a split `<prefix>
+   |` and see if Vim bindings for switching splits work.
+If not, then try:
+   * `tmux source ~/.tmux.conf`, or
+   * `tmux run ~/.tmux/plugins/tpm/tpm`

 ## Vim Plug-in Dependencies